sunnyaiml/Anomaly-Detection/README.md

 ## Tech Stack / Tools Used

 - **Language:** Python 3.9+
-- **Core libraries:** pandas, numpy, scikit-learn, matplotlib, seaborn
-- **Anomaly libraries (examples):** pyod, isolation-forest (sklearn), prophet for seasonal decomposition
+- **Core libraries (used in notebook):** `pandas`, `numpy`, `matplotlib`, `seaborn`, `statsmodels`
 - **Dev / infra:** Jupyter Notebook, Git, GitHub

+- **Optional / advanced models:** `scikit-learn` (e.g., `IsolationForest`) and `pyod` are not required by the existing notebook but are common additions if you want to run ensemble or ML-based anomaly detectors.

-## Features
+## Features (implemented in the notebook)

-- Preprocessing pipelines for time series and tabular data
-- Unsupervised models (Isolation Forest, One-Class SVM, LOF)
-- Semi-supervised and statistical baselines (Z-score, rolling statistics)
+- Data loading and integrity checks (date parsing, missing values)
+- Exploratory Data Analysis (histograms, boxplots, ACF/PACF)
+- Seasonal decomposition (statsmodels)
+- Statistical anomaly detection methods: Z-score, IQR, Moving Average with rolling std
+- Consolidation of multiple methods into confidence scores and validation
-- Visual dashboards for anomaly timelines and distributions
+- Visual outputs: anomaly timeline, store-product hotspot heatmap, method comparison plots

-- Evaluation metrics and comparison reports
+Note: ML-based detectors such as `IsolationForest` are optional and not included in the notebook by default.

 ## Demo (Screenshots / GIFs / Video)